odin-lang/Odin/core/c/libc/README.md

 Not all C standard library functionality can be fully projected due to language differences.
 These limitations are listed here.

 ### `long double`
-As Odin lacks a means to interact with `long double` in it's foreign interface, this projection effort does not bind or define anything requiring `long double` which is permitted by the C standard.
+As Odin lacks a means to interact with `long double` in its foreign interface, this projection effort does not bind or define anything requiring `long double` which is permitted by the C standard.

 ### `<complex.h>`
 The special values `_Complex_I`, `_Imaginary_I` and the appropriate definition of `I` cannot be realized with the same type in Odin as it would be in C. The literal `1i` is tempting to use for these definitions but the semantics differ from C and would be confusing to use.